EllingtonKirby/ArchApp/README.md

 This app is an example of several modern Android architecture principles, using the latest available tools from Android Jetpack.

+## Image Loading

+### Introduction

+The ":imageloading" module contains a custom implementation of an image loading library, with inspiration taken from Glide.
+I decided to use Kotlin coroutines to load and prepare bitmaps, allowing network operations to take place off the main thread.
+Bitmaps are loaded and in the `ImageLoadingImpl` class, which contains references to the other core image loading features.

+This module is used in the ":photos" module to power the grid scrolling image display.

+Data for this feature was sourced from the [randomuser.me](randomuser.me) api.
+The random users returned from this API contain an object of image urls.
+These urls are what was used as the image sources.

+Much of the inspiration for the optimizations were taken from Google's developer resources on [working with graphics](https://developer.android.com/topic/performance/graphics/)

+### Bitmap Caching

+The first optimization I chose to work with was a memory cache for Bitmaps.
+This provided several optimizations:

+ * Obviously given that the grid is rendered using a RecyclerView, caching bitmaps allows us to reduce unnecessary network calls to redisplay images.
+ * Secondarily, the Random Users returned from the API sometimes contain duplicate images, so caching allows us to reuse bitmaps in this instance

+The cache was implemented with a simple Least Recently Used implementation provided by the Android API.
+Our implementation then just links the cache to the bitmap pool, discussed below.

+### Bitmap Pooling

+The second optimization was taken with inspiration from [Mindorks bitmap pool implementation](https://github.com/amitshekhariitbhu/GlideBitmapPool)

+I found the bitmap pool somewhat complicated by the source of the images and the nature of the display.
+Given that I was displaying elements in a repeating grid of a RecyclerView, every bitmap was of the same size.
+In my first implementation, I realized that the Key to the Bitmap pool was resolving as the same for every bitmap, so I needed to count resource usages, similar to the `GroupedLinkedMap` in the Mindorks implementation.
+In the [second implementation](https://github.com/EllingtonKirby/ArchApp/commit/5e04cc5d6ece996f1e8f5562bf9f786a6b593e7a) I tried counting resources and reusing bitmaps whenever a resource was no longer in the list.
+Though this may have been more efficient memory wise (there would only be bitmaps equal to the number of unique images) it was less efficient network wise, and displayed much worse (more on display issues before).
+I decided to do what google suggested, and recycle bitmaps on cache eviction.

+### Takeaways
+* I had originally wanted to a fade animation when bitmaps were placed in ImageViews.
+This wound up being a much larger undertaking and after already spending a lot of time working on the bitmap pool, I decided to leave it.
+The positive side is that Coroutines run so efficiently that on standard network conditions the images load very quickly.
+* Because each bitmap was exactly the same size, I didn't gain much experience resizing bitmaps to reuse larger ones for smaller images
+* I built this app on an existing framework I had previously developed.
+Implementing a new feature reinforced my confidence and appreciation for the new Jetpack tools.
+I was able to spend 90% of my development time focused on the interesting problem of image loading
+* After completing this project I have an immense respect for the developers of Glide and other image loading libraries.
+They solve a difficult problem in an extremely exhaustive yet elegant way, and surface an extremely digestible API.

 ## Core

 ### Modules